maxxfrazer/ASIACheckmarkView/README.md

 ASIACheckmarkView
 ======================

 Customizable checkmark button view.
 Allows to easily animate between states, with optional intermediate "Spinning" state - if you want to beautifully morph betweeen two states, but need to wait for API in between.
 Clean and moder look, along with being easy-to-use.
+Support Swift 3.0.1.

 ## Screenshots: